osrf/gazebo_tutorials/ros2_overview/tutorial.md

 set through SDF, and in the ROS 1 implementation, there was a lot of duplicate code on plugins parsing the same things, sometimes following loose conventions.

-In ROS 2, common configurations like namespace, ROS parameters, and topic remapping rules are parsed by `gazebo_ros::Node`, so there's no need for plugins to reimplement them every time.
+In ROS 2, common configurations like namespace, ROS parameters and topic remapping rules are parsed by `gazebo_ros::Node`, so there's no need for plugins to reimplement them every time.